 Blade Material: Stainless steel | Handle Material: Stainless steel | Blade Length: 2.75 inches | Total Length: 5.75 inches | Weight: 1.9 ounces | Dishwasher-Safe?
 Yes

-What We Love: Works well for a variety of cheese types, includes pretty gift box
+What We Love: Works well for a variety of cheese types, includes a pretty gift box

 If you’re spending money on high-quality cheeses, you might want to invest in high-quality tools to match.
 But if you’re not ready to spend a lot just yet for a full collection, go for this versatile Hammer Stahl option, which does well with both soft and hard cheeses, as well as with fruits and vegetables.

-The purpose of the holes on this knife’s blade (and on other similar cheese knives) is so that there’s a smaller surface area for cheese to stick to, according to Jessica Affatato, founder of Harbor Cheese & Provisions.
-“Cheese is inherently sticky and will grab anything that it touches (especially the smaller ones).
+The purpose of the holes on this knife’s blade (and on other similar cheese knives) is so that there’s a smaller surface area for the cheese to stick to, according to Jessica Affatato, founder of Harbor Cheese and Provisions.
+“Cheese is inherently sticky and will grab anything that it touches.
 Holes on the blade allow the knife to cut through cleanly.”

 You can use this knife to slice and serve as well, thanks to the added fork tip.
-Plus, the wood on the handle is infused with resin to keep it looking beautiful and remaining durable for years to come.
-As a bonus, it comes with an equally gorgeous gift box, as well as a lifetime manufacturer warranty.
+Plus, the wood on the handle is infused with resin to keep it looking beautiful and durable for years to come.
+As a bonus, it comes with an equally gorgeous gift box and a lifetime manufacturer warranty.

 Blade Material: High-carbon stainless steel | Handle Material: Stainless steel, Pakkawood | Blade Length: 5 inches | Total Length: 9.25 inches | Weight: 8.5 ounces | Dishwasher-Safe?
 No

-What to Look for In a Cheese Knife
+What to Look for When Buying a Cheese Knife

 Types of Knives